LCapitani/OSCAR/README.md

 We make OSCAR free to use in an easily accessible format as a Google Colab notebook, where anyone, regardless of coding sklls, can upload organoid images and obtain organoid cell number estimates.

 [OSCAR can be accessed here.](https://link_to_your_software)

+## Citation

+If you use OSCAR and publish any work in which it was involved, please cite our work:
+*PAPER CITATION TO BE INSERTED.*